Benefits and allowances offered to employees of the Global Fund hired on or after 1 July 2019 include:

 When any employee joins the Global Fund, the organization will obtain for them from the Swiss government a “carte de légitimation,” which is a special authorization to live and work in Switzerland that is only granted to employees of international organizations.
-More information is on the Working at the Global Fund page.
+More information is on the Working for the Global Fund page.